SamJoan/droopescan/README.md

 </pre>

-A file containing URLs and a value to override the default host header with separated by tabs is also OK for URL files.
+A file containing URLs and a value to override the default host header with separated by tabs or spaces is also OK for URL files.
 This can be handy when conducting a scan through a large range of hosts and you want to prevent unnecessary DNS queries.
 To clarify, an example below:

 <pre>
 192.168.1.1	example.org
 http://192.168.1.1/	example.org
 http://192.168.1.2/drupal/	example.org
 </pre>

-Beware of editors converting your tabs into spaces.

 ## Authentication.